 4) Add the warm water and keep mixing until well combined.

-5) Using spoon or your hand, make the buns and place them on a baking sheet with parchment paper or silicon mat.
+5) Using a spoon or your hand, make the buns and place them on a baking sheet with parchment paper or a silicone mat.
 Sprinkle sesame seeds on top of the buns.

 6) Bake in the oven around 45-50 minutes or until the buns become brown.
 Keep an eye that the bun will not burn.